 The American Territorial period, marking the transfer of control of Tucson from Mexico to the U.S., began in 1856.
 Trained butchers, including Samuel Hughes, brought new techniques, processing skeletal elements into individual cuts using hand saws and, eventually, mechanical saws.
 Some meat cuts were preferred over others, due to the type of meat and the quantity of fat present.
 Higher quality meats were more expensive and limited to people with higher incomes who could afford them.
 Poorer households ate less expensive meats.

 Ethnic differences in meat preferences have also been identified.
 The Mexican population of Tucson often prepared menudo and other traditional dishes that incorporated carcass portions, such as cattle skulls and feet, that were usually not purchased by their European-American neighbors.
 Chinese residents often ate dried or preserved seafood, such as fish or cuttlefish.
 They also tended to eat a wider variety of meats than other Tucsonans.

-Formal animal burials are sometimes found during our work.
+Formal animal mortuary features are sometimes found during our work.
 At Early Agricultural period sites we have found small dogs, a juvenile bear, and possibly a hawk that were companion animals.
 Dogs continued to be raised through the Hohokam and Protohistoric eras.
 During the American Territorial period, dog, cat, and bird burials are frequently found in backyards, sometimes placed in boxes used for coffins.